barmor12/FullStack_Project_Backend/README.md

-# SCE Project 2024 By Bar Mor
+# FullStack Project By Bar Mor

 This repository contains a React Native application designed for the SCE Project 2024.
 The application enables users to efficiently browse and view video content, integrating with YouTube APIs to enhance the user experience.